 The medical team at the Student Health Center is available for all students who are isolating.

-William & Mary has secured blocks of rooms at special rates in a number of local hotels to accommodate residential students who cannot return home to complete their 10-day isolation or who need a day or two “bridge” stay before returning home.
+William & Mary has secured blocks of rooms at special rates in a number of local hotels to accommodate residential students who cannot return home to complete their five-day isolation or who need a day or two “bridge” stay before returning home.
 Case managers help students transition to isolation housing.

 What’s supplied in isolation housing: Furniture, bath and bed linens, soap, mini-refrigerator and microwave.